Is PayPal Good for Small Businesses? Pros & Cons

-PayPal is one of the first and most trusted names in online payment solutions, offered by many businesses as a fast and easy payment method on their websites to encourage sales.
-Small business owners love PayPal because it offers easy setup and free software.
-In fact, PayPal often makes our list of best merchant services and leading mobile payment solutions.
+PayPal is one of the first and most trusted names in online payment solutions, offering PayPal Business for ecommerce and PayPal Zettle POS software for in-store sales.
+Small business owners love PayPal’s easy setup, convenient payment methods, and recognizable brand that’s proven to increase conversions.
+PayPal often makes our list of best merchant services and leading mobile payment solutions.

 We generally recommend PayPal as a good payment processor for small businesses, but its range of payment services may not be ideal for all.
 Consider the following pros and cons of PayPal for small businesses before signing up.